turkusowyjesiotr/C-Test-Automation/README.md

 ## JSON Placeholder Project

-This project aims at automating API request on https://jsonplaceholder.typicode.com/ site.
+This project aims at automating API requests on https://jsonplaceholder.typicode.com/ site.

 ### Patterns and technologies used:
 * NUnit as test framework